 Figure 22.
-The number of leaves (2003 - 2005), foliar cover (2005 - 2015), number of racemes, and number of fruits raceme-1 of L. oreganus at loose laces.
-Error bars are 1 s.e. red line represents timing of thinning treatments.
+The number of leaves (2003 - 2005), foliar cover (2005 - 2016), number of racemes, and number of fruits per raceme of L. oreganus at Loose Laces.
+The red line represents timing of thinning treatments.
+Error bars where present represent one standard error.

 Figure 23.
-Number of racemes and cover by sub-Population at Loose Laces.
-Note that the roadside poulation has experienced a generally downward trend over the course of monitoring.
+Cover and number of racemes by subpopulation at Loose Laces.
+Note that the roadside population has experienced a generally downward trend over the course of monitoring.

 Figure 24.
-The number of leaves (2003 - 2005), foliar cover (2005 - 2015), and number of racemes of L. oreganus at Letitia Creek.
+The number of leaves (2003 - 2005), foliar cover (2005 - 2016), and number of racemes of L. oreganus at Letitia Creek.
 Fruit data was only recorded in 2008 and 2012, see table 2).
-Red line represents timing of thinning treatments. \Letitia Creek was not monitored in 2013 due to the presence of a squatter camp in the vicinity.
+The red line represents timing of thinning treatments.
+Letitia Creek was not monitored in 2013 due to the presence of a squatter camp in the vicinity.

 Figure 25.
-The number of leaves (2004 - 2005), foliar cover (2005 - 2015), and number of racemes of L. oreganus at Callahan Meadows.
+The number of leaves (2004 - 2005), foliar cover (2005 - 2016), and number of racemes of L. oreganus at Callahan Meadows.
 No fruits have been recorded at the site.

 Figure 26.
-The number of leaves (2004 - 2006), foliar cover (2005 - 2014), number of racemes, and number of fruits raceme-1 of L. oreganus at China Ditch.
-Error bars where present are 1 s.e. in 2010, 5 new transects were added and one plot was modified, thus the reason for a dramatic increase in cover.
+The number of leaves (2004 - 2006), foliar cover (2005 - 2016), number of racemes, and number of fruits per raceme of L. oreganus at China Ditch.
+In 2010, 5 new transects were added and one plot was modified, thus the reason for a dramatic increase in cover.
 Grey bars represent the number of racemes from new transects.
 Red line indicates timing of thinning treatments.
+Error bars where present represent one standard error.

 Figure 27.
-Foliar cover, number of racemes, and number of fruits raceme-1 of L. oreganus at Dickerson Heights from 2005-2015.
-Error bars where present are 1 s.e. red line indicates timing of thinning treatment.
+Foliar cover, number of racemes, and number of fruits per raceme of L. oreganus at Dickerson Heights from 2005-2016.
+Red line indicates timing of thinning treatment.
+Error bars where present represent one standard error.
+Racemes were not counted in 2016.

 Figure 28.
-Foliar cover, number of racemes, and number of fruits raceme-1 of L. oreganus at Stout's Creek from 2005-2014.
-Error bars where present are 1 s.e. red line indicates timing of thinning treatment.
+Foliar cover, number of racemes, and number of fruits per raceme of L. oreganus at Stout's Creek from 2005-2016.
 This site was not monitored in 2015 due to site access issues.
+The red line indicates timing of thinning treatment.
+Error bars, where present, are one standard error.
+Not all plots were monitored in 2016, see discussion.

 Figure 29.
-Cover of L. oreganus at Stout's Creek Sub-population .
-Sub-population 1 has declined to just one plant in 2014.
-This site was not monitored in 2015 due to site access issues.
+Cover of L. oreganus at Stout's Creek subpopulation 1.
+Subpopulation 1 has declined to just one plant in 2014.
+This site was not monitored in 2015 and 2016 due to site access issues.

 Figure 30.
-Foliar cover of L. oreganus at Stout's Creek Sub-population 2.
+Foliar cover of L. oreganus at Stout's Creek subpopulation 2.
 This site was not monitored in 2015 due to site access issues.